sofiafernandescd/EmoReA/persona-complexity-evaluation/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](../LICENSE)

-This module evaluates two different personas (Academic Advisor vs. Pitch Mentor; Simple vs. Detailed) in  to derive comparative metrics.
+This module evaluates the feedback given by two different personas (Academic Advisor vs. Pitch Mentor; Simple vs. Detailed) to a dataset of Academic and Pitch presentations.

 The system processes text and audio (speech).
 First it generates emotion-aware feedback (`feedback_coach`), then GPT-4.1 and GPT-4o are utilized to assess the quality of that feedback (`llm_judge`).